The time of year that most of us has anticipated is upon us. Halloween Season. And nothing’s more important than the Halloween Horror Nights Icons.

 But Universal decided to give this budding film director a shot and hired him to film his next flick at Islands of Adventure, where each island would have its own film as part of his whole project.

-His debut was part of a big trial and error section when Universal expanded the event to IOA and the idea was truly innovative and interesting.
+His debut was part of a big trial and error section when Universal expanded the event to Islands of Adventure and the idea was truly innovative and interesting.

 It is assumed that he will be amongst the icons to visit the event this year.